CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "cooks_like": "meat_cooked",         // (Optional) If the item is used in a recipe, replaces it with its cooks_like "parasites": 10,            // (Optional) Probability of becoming parasitised when eating "contamination": [ { "disease": "bad_food", "probability": 5 } ],         // (Optional) List of diseases carried by this comestible and their associated probability.
 Values must be in the [0, 100] range.
 "vitamins": [ [ "calcium", 5 ], [ "iron", 12 ] ],         // Vitamins provided by consuming a charge (portion) of this.
 An integer percentage of ideal daily value average.
 Vitamins array keys include the following: calcium, iron, vitA, vitB, vitC, mutant_toxin, bad_food, blood, and redcells.
+Note that vitB is B12.
 ```

 ### Containers